-You can also run the tests locally against tip-of-tree Blink and/or Chromium's currently pinned version to see if there are new failures that will need to be suppressed, or baselines that need to be updated.
+You can also run the the webkit layout tests including the imported W3C tests at tip-of-tree Chromium to see if there are new failures that will need to be suppressed, or baselines that need to be updated.

 In addition to the above, there are some other bugs remaining that limit which tests we can currently import and run, and require us to have to rewrite some of the tests (as noted above) more than we'd like to have to do.
-We are currently tracking such bugs in the Chromium issue tracker using the label Cr-Blink-Tools-Test-W3C.
+We are currently tracking suck bugs in the Chromium issue tracker with the component Blink>Infra.

 We also currently do not automatically update the imported tests.
 We may set up a process for doing so in the future.

 Note that currently the main reason we do not run more of the W3C tests is because they are (probably) mostly redundant with Blink's existing tests, and so we would double the running time of the layout tests for little benefit.
 Ideally we would identify the tests that are redundant and remove Blink's copies, so that we run just the W3C tests where possible.